 - Would you hire that contractor again?

-- Doesn't have or can't provide proof of insurance and applicable licensing
+- Doesn't have or cannot provide proof of insurance

 - Requires you to get the necessary permits

 - Has no portfolio of other decks built